Process Safety Management Program Guide

 These increase your risk of citations or penalties.
 That’s why using safety compliance software is the best practice for PSM-regulated companies.
 With it, you can maintain permanent action logs, oversee approvals, and keep track of upcoming deadlines.

-Chapter 4: Why MOC is Central to a PSM Program
+Why is MOC Central to a PSM Program?

 Management of change is the heart of a successful process safety management program.
 Of all 14 elements of OSHA’s PSM standard, MOC is one of the most frequently cited for compliance violations.
 That’s because change is constant in industrial settings, and even minor modifications to processes, equipment, or personnel can introduce serious safety risks if unmanaged.